sayani2014/BridegLabz_DataStructureProblems/README.md

   - Find the prime numbers which are anagram and store them in a 2D array, a Stack and a Queue both implemented using Linked List.
 7. Print the calender of the month considering month and year from the user.
 Store the calender in an array, a stack and a queue implemented using linked list.
 8. Hashing function to search a number.
 Read data from a file.
 Search for an element entered by the user.
 If found, delete the element, else add the element.
 Finally write the output in a file.
+9. Find the number of Binary Search Tree
+  - Input : T is the number of test cases.
+Each value of T is the number of nodes in the binary search tree.
+  - Output : For each test case, find the number of different binary search trees that can be created using these nodes.